shinsumicco/DBoW2/README.md

 For example, to work with ORB descriptors, `TDescriptor` is defined as `cv::Mat` (of type `CV_8UC1`), which is a single row that contains 32 8-bit values.
 When features are extracted from an image, a `std::vector<TDescriptor>` must be obtained.
 In the case of BRIEF, `TDescriptor` is defined as `boost::dynamic_bitset<>`.

 The `F` parameter is the name of a class that implements the functions defined in `FClass`.
 These functions get `TDescriptor` data and compute some result.
-Classes to deal with ORB and BRIEF descriptors are already included in DBoW2. (`FORB`, `FBrief`).
+Classes to deal with ORB and BRIEF descriptors are already included in DBoW2. (`FORB`, `FBRIEF`).

 ### Predefined Vocabularies and Databases